Read This First

 Prompt 3: Walk us through the mental and behavioral steps an individual with schizophrenia might employ to minimize the risk of mistaking a hallucination for reality.

-The section turns on Continuous Learning and Adaptation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Continuous Learning and Adaptation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Continuous Learning and Adaptation, Step 7: Continuous Learning and Adaptation, and Walk us through the mental and behavioral steps an individual with.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Continuous Learning and Adaptation, Step 7: Continuous Learning and Adaptation, and Walk us through the mental and behavioral steps an individual with in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Define Known Realities